Stranger Danger for Children-4 Ideas to Explain and Prepare.

 Who is the right kind of person to approach for help?

 There are many scenarios where a child could be put into a situation when they need to ask a stranger for help.
 Getting separated from a parent or other adult while shopping or on a field trip.
 Playing unsupervised in the yard or walking to a friend’s house or park.
-If they or another child is hurt or in a boundary crossing situation where can they go to look for help?
+If a child is hurt or in a boundary-crossing situation where can they go to look for help?

-–Emergency.
 Children should be made aware of our public service protectors and how to recognize them.
-If they are available, a police officer or firefighter are good options in an emergency.
+If they are available, a police officer or firefighter is a good option in an emergency.
 We can also teach kiddos how to dial 911 on a phone to ask for emergency help.

 (A lot of parents these days are relying on devices like these to keep track of their kids and give them a constant line of communication with them.
 Not sure we will have any in my house for a while yet.
 Check out the link if you are interested.
 The watch has a lot of features of a phone with GPS and Emergency Calling.)

-(Here are some cute ID bracelets the kids could where if you are going somewhere and worried about getting separated.
+(Here are some cute ID bracelets the kids could wear if you are going somewhere and worried about getting separated.
 They are waterproof.
-They have space to write name and phone number and its not big enough that a stranger can read it and use it to persuade your kid.)
+They have space to write the name and phone number and it’s not big enough that a stranger can read it and use it to persuade your kid.)